 O.MEDIA_REVIEW All media (paper, disks, zip drives, removable disk drives, etc.) are reviewed for classification and sensitivity and properly marked before release outside the system boundary.
 O.NETWORK_INTERFACE The developers of the information system must ensure the information system security is not affected by the characteristics of the network(s) to which the information system is interfaced.
-O.PHY_CLASSIFIED Systems containing classified Secret information shall be protected in one of the following ways: constantly attended or under the control of a person that possesses proper Access Authorization, formal access approval, and need to know, in a locked GSA approved container; or in a vault or vault-type room.
-Systems containing classified Confidential information shall be stored in manner authorized for Secret or a GSA approved security container.
+O.PHY_CLASSIFIED Systems containing classified Top Secret (TS) information may be protected in one of the following ways: constantly attended or under the control of a person that possesses proper Access Authorization, formal access approval, and need to know; in a locked General Services Administration (GSA) approved container with supplemental controls; or in a vault or vault-type room.
+Specific criteria are defined in DOE Orders.
+Systems containing classified Secret information shall be protected in one of the following ways: constantly attended or under the control of a person that possesses proper Access Authorization, formal access approval, and need to know; in a locked GSA approved container; or in a vault or vault-type room.
+Systems containing classified Confidential information shall be stored in a manner authorized for Secret or a GSA approved security container.
 O.PHYSICAL Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected, primarily via prevention within the limits of COTS technology.
 O.PHYSICAL_PROTECTION The individuals responsible for the information system must ensure that the environment is capable of physically protecting the information system by signaling the occurrence of fire, flood, power loss, and environmental control failures that might adversely affect information system operations.
 O.RECOVERY_SECURE Information system recovery occurs in a secure trusted manner.
 O.REPLAY The information system must detect and deter replay of entities, such as messages and service requests and responses.
 O.ROLE_SYS_ADM_and_CSSO The same person does not perform the functions of the CSSO and the system administrator.
-O.ROLES_OTHER_SECURITY Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the CSSO and system administrator roles.
-O.ROLES_TWO_PERSON The CSSO and system administrator are present when audit parameters or audit file contents are modified.